-

 Our Doc Susie members are an active group of women of all ages – from college students, career women, to homemakers and retirees.

-The Doctor Susan Anderson Chapter, NSDAR meets September through May on a Tuesday evening, except for two Saturday luncheon meetings in January and May.
-Our community service projects occur on various dates throughout the year.
+The Doctor Susan Anderson Chapter, NSDAR meets September through May on a Tuesday evening, except for two Saturday luncheon meetings in January and May; our community service projects occur on various dates throughout the year.

-DAR members all share a common bond of having an ancestor who helped contribute to securing the independence of the united States of America.
 Any woman 18 years or older, regardless of race, religion or ethnic background, who can prove lineal descent from a patriot of the American Revolution is eligible to join.

 Want to learn more?
 If you would like to attend a meeting or service project, please email our chapter regent.